 Motives of the heart >> God’s motives –

-the Spirit: Christ controlled the outward circumstances of the world, while
+When Jesus walked the earth, He controlled the outward circumstances of His

-the Holy Spirit controls the inward circumstances of the heart.
-The vast
+the Holy Spirit controlled the inward circumstances of His heart.
+The

-rather than the drudgery of teaming with Christ to control the members of our
+majority of us count it drudgery to work with Christ to control the members of our

 bodies, which is like trying to control birds in the sky.
 We would prefer the

-liberty of fully expressing the passions and desires of our flesh in whatever
+liberty of fully expressing our sinful passions and desires in whatever

-way it leads.
-When something bad happens, we want to call on Jesus and He can
+impulse it leads, and when something bad happens, we want Him to

 direction of Christ.
 When bad things happen, there is no remedy, except what